jscad/OpenJSCAD.org/packages/jscad-desktop/README.md

  * almost all of the features of OpenJSCAD EXCEPT

 ### what is not supported
-  - the include() function , since include is EVIIIL and an antipattern (an alternative to include() will soon be provided)
+  - the include() function , [since include is EVIIIL and an antipattern (an alternative to include() will soon be provided)](https://github.com/jscad/OpenJSCAD.org/issues/245)
   - direct loading/conversion of other formats expect for .js/jscad is not supported (yet)
-  - script are not evaluated in the background so the Ui will freeze when evaluating complex designs (this will be fixed down the line)
+  - scripts are not evaluated in a background worker, so the Ui will freeze when evaluating complex designs (this will be fixed down the line)
   - there is no text editor included, because I am still on the fence about including one: why have something half baked when there are so many great , free & open source code editors these days ? ([Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/))
   - transitive file watching is not yes supported: ie if you change things outside of your main file, the ui will not update